DevMiser/Edison/README.md

 For best results, use a Raspberry Pi 4 (not a Raspberry Pi 5) and use the legacy 64-bit OS.
 Instructions are in the Important - Please Read file on this repository.

+Also, The i2C interface needs to be turned on in order for the display to show the time (thank you to luckyzero46 for pointing this out).
+To do so, open a terminal and enter:

+sudo raspi-config

+Then use the arrow on your keyboard to scroll down to Interface Options and press Enter.
+Next scroll down to I2C and press Enter.
+You will be asked whether you want to enable the I2C interface.
+Scroll to Yes and press enter.
+Then press OK followed by Finish and reboot your Pi.

 <img width="507" alt="1" src="https://github.com/DevMiser/Edison/assets/22980908/974a35bc-242d-4440-ab28-e83d991dd81a">
 <img width="515" alt="2" src="https://github.com/DevMiser/Edison/assets/22980908/410cfe68-9cf2-4993-a3e9-0ccc085c36b2">
 <img width="493" alt="3" src="https://github.com/DevMiser/Edison/assets/22980908/42582045-36a6-4883-ad5c-c6a8237fff66">